Elaine R Kelly

 Fiction:

 It is fictional that I use Mara as a variation of the name Mary and Jamie as a variation of the name James the Less.
 I follow the tradition that Jesus’s mother Maria had her own children (biblical names James, Joses/Joseph, Jude, Simon/Simeon and fictional names Rachel and Anna), I have portrayed Mary of Clopas with her own children (biblical names James, Joses, fictional name Janis, and traditional name Simeon).
 I imagine Mara was about 35 at the time of the novel.
 I imagine Clopas as a blacksmith in Nazareth, and Emmaus as the childhood home of Mara of Clopas.
 It is fictional that Mara of Clopas was traumatized by authoritarian parents or abusive priests, struggling with her weight and low self-worth.
 The characters’ tastes, talents, and preferences are fictional.
-Already broken by abuse and struggling with her weight and self-confidence, Mara is forced to leave her home and figure out how to overcome her anxiety and low self-esteem, uncover her gifts and calling and speak and act boldly.
+Already broken by abuse and struggling with her weight and self-confidence, Mara is forced to leave her home and figure out how to overcome her anxiety and low self-esteem, uncover her gifts, obey her calling, and speak and act boldly.

 Maria of Nazareth: (Maria is a variation of Mary)

-Facts: Maria heard and obeyed angels, consented to pregnancy by the Holy Spirit, encouraged Jesus in his ministry, and became a disciple and student of Jesus.
+Maria heard and obeyed angels, consented to pregnancy by the Holy Spirit, encouraged Jesus in his ministry, and became a disciple and student of Jesus.

-Maria, now widowed, encourages Jesus to change water to wine (John 2:1-12)
+• Maria, now widowed, encourages Jesus to change water to wine (John 2:1-12)

-Asking to speak to Jesus and to take charge of him thinking he was out of his mind or demon possessed (Matthew 12:46-50, Mark 3:21, 31-35 Luke 8:19-21)
+• Maria and Jesus's siblings ask to speak to Jesus, planning to take charge of him, thinking he was out of his mind or demon possessed (Matthew 12:46-50, Mark 3:21, 31-35 Luke 8:19-21)

-Mary is known by those in Galilee (Matthew 13:55-56, Mark 6:3, John 6:42).
+• Maria is known by those in Nazareth (Matthew 13:55-56, Mark 6:3, John 6:42).

-Women who came with Jesus from Galilee saw the body laid in the tomb (Luke 23:55)
+• Women who came with Jesus from Galilee saw the body laid in the tomb (Luke 23:55)

-Maria and Jesus's brothers become disciples and are anointed with the Holy Spirit (Acts 1:14).
+• Maria and Jesus's brothers become disciples and are anointed with the Holy Spirit (Acts 1:14).

 Some would say that references to "the other Mary" and the "mother of James the Less and Joses" are references to Jesus's mother.
 Since Jesus's siblings did not believe in Jesus until after the resurrection (John 7:5), I portray the mother of James the Less as Mary of Clopas.